mehmetkaanselcuk/MOODGUESSER/README.md

 # MOODGUESSER

-A simple Java console app that guesses your mood based on a few questions.
+A simple Java code that guesses your mood based on a few questions.

 📄 Source file: `src/main/Main.java`